StarRocks/docs/administration/Scale_up_down.md

 * `alter system drop backend "be_host:be_heartbeat_service_port";`

-The status of FE and BE after scale-out can also be checked by [Cluster Status](Cluster_administration.md#confirm-cluster-health-status).
+After the scale-out or scale-in, you can check the status of FE and BE by referring to [Cluster Status](Cluster_administration.md#confirm-cluster-health-status).